-Approved by the Energy, Environment, and Water Policy Committee on December 10, 2020
+Approved by the Energy, Environment, and Water Policy Committee On November 20, 2023

-Approved by the Public Policy Committee on February 3, 2021
+Approved by the Public Policy Committee on February 28, 2024Adopted by the Board of Direction on July 18, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports the development of emergency plans by both public (at all levels of government) and private water providers to prevent or minimize the disruption of water service to residences, businesses, and government during emergencies.
-Emergency plans must be developed to minimize the risk of water supply disruption due to any cause, including a natural disaster, a failure of the community water system, construction damage, or an act of terrorism, and should:
+The American Society of Civil Engineers (ASCE) supports the development of emergency plans by both public (at all levels of government) and private water providers.
+These plans would prevent or minimize the disruption of water service to residences, businesses, and government and should:

-• Identify sources of funding for implementing emergency plans;
+• Identify the sources and availability of funding for implementing emergency plans.

-• Encourage resilience and sustainability in the design criteria of new, modified and replacement water systems; and
+• Encourage resilience and sustainability in new, existing, modified, and replacement water systems.

 Issue

-While water-providing organizations are fundamentally responsible for development of such plans, stakeholders should also be involved.
+While water-providing organizations are fundamentally responsible for the development of such ERPs, stakeholders should also be involved.
 All levels of government should encourage and coordinate such planning and provide technical assistance to water providers in the development of emergency plans.
-Emergencies often impact other utility providers whose ability to operate during emergencies may be impaired, it is important to coordinate mitigation measures and emergency response with these providers as and local emergency management planners.
-Where possible, such plans should include water-sharing between providers, on a regional basis, to reduce individual risk and improve resilience.
+Emergencies often impact other utility providers whose ability to operate during emergencies may be impaired, so coordinating mitigation measures and emergency responses with these providers as and with local emergency management planners is critical.
+Where possible, ERPs should assess and include water-sharing protocols among water providers, on a regional basis, to reduce an individual utility’s risk and improve resilience.

-Specific vulnerabilities in maintaining services during emergencies should be identified in existing water systems and incorporated into emergency plans.
-Measures to prevent service disruption should be an essential part of the plan.
-Plans should assess risks and prepare for emergencies in a way that provides equitable distribution of risk and resources throughout the service area.
-Response plans should be tested periodically to ensure that they are meeting current needs and that personnel are prepared to implement them.
+Specific vulnerabilities in maintaining services during emergencies need to be identified and incorporated into emergency plannings.
+Measures to prevent service disruption should be an essential component.
+ERPs should assess risks and prepare for emergencies in a way that provides equitable distribution of risk and resources throughout the service area.
+Response measures in the ERPs should be tested periodically to ensure that they are meeting current needs and that personnel are prepared to implement them.
 Potential problems should be identified and dealt with in advance to ensure resilience, equity, and continuation of service during an emergency.
-Such planning will require examination of long range solutions that involve capital investments; inter agency agreements; short-term response measures; and issues of risk and vulnerability of sources, treatment plants and transmission systems.
+Such planning will require examination of long range solutions that involve capital investments; inter agency agreements; short-term response actions; and the vulnerability of water supply sources, treatment plants and transmission systems.

 Design of new, modified and replacement water systems should incorporate resilience for disaster events.
 Planning for building supplementary sources of supply, redundant transmission mechanisms, emergency water distribution, or arranging for resource sharing can involve significant investments and long lead times.
 Advanced planning by water providers will help to mitigate impacts to their systems and disruptions to service in the event of such situations.